Panasonic GX800 vs Sony RX100 III

 Review summary: Panasonic GX800 vs Sony RX100 III

-So how do things add up?
+So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic GX800 and the Sony RX100 III?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.